franko/lhelper/README.md

 lhelper delete <env-name>
 ```

-When a request to install a library is made the helper will actually perform the following operations:
+When a request to install a library is made the helper will actually download the source code from the internet, build the library and install it in a packaged form.

-- download the source code from the internet.
-It can be an archive or a git repository.
+The package created when compiled a library are locally stored and they are re-used when a new install is requested with the same options and compiler.
-- build and install the library into the environment
+The packages will avoid compiling the same package over and over again.

-Once installed the software will be discoverable by build systems like CMake, configure, Meson or other but **only inside the environment**.
+Once installed the software will be discoverable by build systems like CMake, configure, Meson or other but **only inside the environment** whe it was installed.

 When you are done just type 'exit' and you will go back to the original shell to quit the environment.